 Implementation (Organisation across the school including EYFS)

-Art is a compulsory subject and is delivered on a weekly basis.
+Art is a compulsory subject and is delivered throughout the academic year.
 The content is determined by the National Curriculum and is planned to address both skills and knowledge.
 Art, in all of its forms, is a valuable way in which the children can express themselves so by teaching and developing the necessary skills we can encourage them to produce work in which they can take pride.

 An awareness of Great Artists and their work is required and coverage of this is planned across the years to ensure a variety of Artists and styles are covered through a wide variety of lessons often matched to topics covered in other subjects.